josegallo/php-Chuus/README.md

 # chuus

-Dynamic web project in php, sql, ajax, jquery and javascript on apache server.
+Dynamic web project in php, sql, mysql, ajax, jquery and javascript on apache server.

 If you want to upload this project take into account this instructions: